furkan-asani/bosch-data-engineer/README.md

 mvn spring-boot:run
 ```
 ## Conclusion
 This project demonstrates my ability to develop a robust data synchronization service, handle large datasets, and ensure data integrity between different systems.
-I am excited about the opportunity to bring these skills to Bosch and contribute to innovative projects.
+I am excited about the opportunity to bring these skills to Bosch Rexroth and contribute to innovative projects.